Every day, researchers are making new and exciting discoveries in the field of longevity and ageing.

 In simple terms, ageing is a decline in the function of every cell in the body that eventually leads to death.
 Obesity, premature wrinkles, reduced mobility and cognitive dysfunction are symptoms of decline, and while death is unavoidable, the rate decline is optional.

-The rate of decline depends on a number of factors such as diet, lifestyle, stress and genes.
-This is because these factors impact the composition of the gut microbiome and determine whether the body is in a pro-inflammatory or anti-inflammatory state.
-This then determines how effectively cells produce energy and regenerate.
-So, in fact, the rate at which an individual experiences age-related changes in their skin, body and brain depends on what they eat, the lifestyle choices they make and how well they manage stress.
+The rate of age-related symptoms, signs and decline depends on a factors such as diet, lifestyle, stress and genes.
+This is because these factors impact the composition of the gut microbiome which determine whether the body is in a pro-inflammatory or anti-inflammatory state.

 The combination of poor diet (processed food, alcohol) and lifestyle (inactivity, chronic stress, smoking, UV radiation) induce dysbiosis (altered microbiota), oxidative stress and chronic inflammation – all of which are known to greatly accelerate the ageing process.